 Barcelona School for International Studies

-Located in the heart of the city, the Barcelona SAE Academic Study Center (SIS) is our most centrally located campus option.
+Located in the heart of the city, the Barcelona School for International Studies (SIS) is our most centrally located campus option in Barcelona.
 SIS boasts fantastic local and international professors, many of whom are working professionals in the field they teach.
 SIS maintains small class sizes and focuses on experiential learning, which means that students will get individualized attention and will participate actively during class.
 Each course includes a variety of field studies, museum visits, and guided reflection that closely tie the courses to the city itself.

-The courses offered at SIS encompass international and cross-cultural topics, focusing on the city by discussing local history, art, architecture, literature and geography.
-Our Spanish Language courses focus on spoken language skills and include useful tools for students to debrief their experiences both in and out of the classroom.
+The courses offered at SIS encompass international and cross-cultural topics, focusing on the city by discussing local history, art, architecture, literature, and geography.
+The Spanish Language courses focus on spoken language skills and include useful tools for students to debrief their experiences both in and out of the classroom.

-SIS is a Spanish institution but courses are offered through Jacksonville University in Florida.
-Jacksonville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Jacksonville University.
+SIS is a Spanish institution with courses offered through Jacksonville University in Florida, accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Non-Jacksonville University students can apply to transfer course credits to their home institution by requesting a Jacksonville University transcript.